Yoast/wordpress-seo/readme.txt

 = 17.1 =
 Release Date: September 7th, 2021

+Yoast SEO 17.1 is out today!
+In this release, you’ll find a couple of small changes that’ll help you write great titles that stand up to Google’s scrutiny.
+It also includes some behind-the-scenes improvements, including several fixes for our indexables data management.
+For now, please enjoy Yoast SEO and write the best possible content in the language of your choice!
+Read more about what’s new in Yoast SEO 17.1 in [our release post](https://yoa.st/release-17-1)!

 Enhancements:

 * Improves the performance of saving posts by excluding unchanged items, especially noticeable on posts with many links.